alexklibisz/elastiknn/docs/pages/performance.md

 ## Method

-The results on this page are produced by running elastiknn on the ann-benchmarks benchmark on a [2018 Mac Mini](https://support.apple.com/kb/SP782?locale=en_US) (6-Core i7, 64GB RAM variant):
+The results on this page are produced by running elastiknn on the ann-benchmarks benchmark on an AWS EC2 r6i.xlarge instance.

-**Caveats**

-* This is a single-node benchmark, so latency from communication across cluster nodes is eliminated.
-* The client and server run in the same container, so latency from client/server communication is minimized.
+We use `task dockerStartBenchmarkingCluster` to start a single-node benchmarking cluster `task annbRunLocalFashionMnist` to run the benchmark.

 See the ann-benchmarks directory in the Elastiknn repository for more details.